Meet our team

 Board-Certified Music Therapist | Chief Executive Officer

 Shelbe has a bachelor’s degree in Music Therapy and a master’s degree in Clarinet Performance, both from Arizona State University.
 She has worked for Higher Octave Healing since 2015, serving the organization in various capacities.
 Shelbe’s clinical work has touched several fields including developmental disabilities, traumatic brain injury, early intervention, and addiction recovery.
-Shelbe became Executive Director of HOH in 2023.
+Shelbe became CEO of HOH in 2023.
 In this role, she leads the organization’s team of talented music therapists in continuing its legacy of empowering people in our community through music therapy.
 She has a particular passion for program development and community partnership.
 In addition to her work at HOH, Shelbe serves on the Executive Board for the Western Region of the American Music Therapy Association.
 She also has a passion for teaching adaptive music lessons for those with a variety of needs.

 Sarah Melton, MA, MT-BC